andreas-weise/bmic/README.md

 This repository contains code for the initial processing of the audio and log files as well as for entrainment analysis.
 The corpus itself is not included but available on request.

+The code also handles analysis (but not audio processing etc.) for the Columbia Games Corpus for comparison with the B-MIC game sessions.

 An analysis regarding the influence of personality traits on entrainment, with full results, can be found in jupyter/7_lme.ipynb.

 ## Directory Overview